Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Method

 \section{Method}

-In the following sections, Section 2.1 describes the problem setup, Section 2.2 explains the multi-objective optimization as a prerequisite for the proposed method, Section 2.3 describes the proposed method, and Section 2.4 explains the evaluation method.
+In the following sections, Section {2.1} describes the problem setup, Section {2.2} provides the multi-objective optimization framework that underpins the proposed method, Section {2.3} describes the proposed method, and Section {2.4} explains the evaluation method.